 Employees want workplace wellness taken seriously

 Another finding of the Staples report is that employees prioritize wellness, but many employers are coming up short in this area.

 Two out of five employees (41%) would take a 10% pay cut for a job with an employer that cares more about their health and wellness.
-Moreover, more than three quarters (78%) believe their employers have a responsibility to help them stay physical and mentally well.
+Moreover, more than three-quarters (78%) believe their employers have a responsibility to help them stay physically and mentally well.